Defense Criminal Investigative Service

-The Defense Criminal Investigative Service (DCIS) is the criminal investigative arm of the U.S. Department of Defense Office of Inspector General.
+The Defense Criminal Investigative Service (DCIS) is the criminal investigation arm of the United States Department of Defense Office of Inspector General.

+Mission statement

+The Defense Criminal Investigative Service (DCIS) investigates criminal activity that endangers military personnel, threatens national security, undermines military readiness, and diverts vital resources from the Department of Defense's core mission.

 Background

-On April 20, 1981, Secretary of Defense Caspar Weinberger established DCIS as a worldwide civilian federal law enforcement agency that investigates suspected criminal activities involving DoD Components and DoD contractors.
+On April 20, 1981, Secretary of Defense Caspar Weinberger established the Defense Criminal Investigative Service (DCIS) as a worldwide civilian federal law enforcement agency responsible for investigating suspected criminal activities involving Department of Defense (DoD) components and DoD contractors.

 When DCIS was created, the criminal investigative functions previously assigned to the Defense Investigative Service were transferred, along with 100 personnel billets, to the Office of the Assistant to the Secretary of Defense (Review and Oversight).

-In October 1981, an initial cadre of 12 individuals of the DIS Special Investigations Unit began operating as DCIS special agents under the direction, authority, and control of the Assistant to the Secretary of Defense (Review and Oversight).
+In October 1981, an initial cadre of 12 individuals from the DIS Special Investigations Unit began operating as DCIS special agents under the direction, authority, and control of the Assistant to the Secretary of Defense (Review and Oversight).

-DCIS was incorporated within the Department of Defense's Office of Inspector General when it was established in 1982.
+DCIS was incorporated into the Department of Defense Office of Inspector General when the office was established in 1982.

-In 1997, DCIS became one of the first OIG investigative components to be granted permanent statutory law enforcement authorities comparable to those possessed by the FBI.
-Upon passage of Public Law 105–85 (see Div.
-A, title X, § 1071(a)), DCIS special agents were granted the ability to carry concealed firearms, make arrests with or without a warrant, and execute search warrants.
+In 1997, DCIS became one of the first Offices of Inspector General investigative components to be granted permanent statutory law enforcement authorities comparable to those possessed by the FBI.
+Following the passage of Public Law 105–85 (Division A, Title X, §1071(a)), DCIS special agents were granted authority to carry concealed firearms, make arrests with or without warrants, and execute search warrants.

 Responsibilities

-It is the obligation of the DoD Inspector General to "initiate, conduct, and supervise such...investigations in the Department of Defense (including the military departments) as the Inspector General considers appropriate" (IG Act Sec.
-8(c)(2)) and to "provide leadership and coordination and recommend policies for activities...to prevent and detect fraud and abuse in...[DoD] programs and operations (IG Act Sec.
-2(2))."
+It is the obligation of the DoD Inspector General to "initiate, conduct, and supervise such investigations in the Department of Defense (including the military departments) as the Inspector General considers appropriate" (IG Act Sec.
+8(c)(2)) and to "provide leadership and coordination and recommend policies for activities to prevent and detect fraud and abuse in DoD programs and operations" (IG Act Sec.
+2(2)).

-DCIS protects military personnel by investigating cases of fraud, bribery, and corruption; preventing the illegal transfer of sensitive defense technologies to proscribed nations and criminal elements; investigating companies that use defective, substandard, or counterfeit parts in weapon systems and equipment utilized by the military; and stopping cyber crimes and computer intrusions.
+DCIS protects military personnel by investigating cases of fraud, bribery, and corruption; preventing the illegal transfer of sensitive defense technologies to prohibited nations and criminal organizations; investigating companies that supply defective, substandard, or counterfeit parts used in weapon systems and military equipment; and combating cybercrime and computer intrusions.
+Current investigative priorities include procurement and acquisition fraud, healthcare fraud, cybersecurity, and national security investigations.

-Priorities

-DCIS special agents investigate cyber crime within DoD.

-DCIS special agents protect critical military technologies.